 Any faculty member of a Canadian university may nominate one full-time student for this award each year.
 The student must be a CSM member at the time of nomination.
-Nomination letters must be accompanied by a 1-page (single-space, 12pt font, 3/4 inch margins) essay by the nominee called “Why the study of
+Nomination letters must be accompanied by a 1-page (single-space, 12pt font, 2 cm margins) essay by the nominee called “Why the study of

-microbiology is big science” and an unofficial transcript of the nominee.
-Applications should be sent as a PDF format to the CSM Secretariat and will be accepted until May 1, 2016.
-Applications will be evaluated by the Education and Careers Committee.
-In the event that more than one nomination is received from the same department/program, the Education committee reserves the right to restrict granting of awards to one nominated student per department/program.
+microbiology is big science” in addition to an unofficial transcript of the nominee.
+Applications should be sent as a single combined PDF document to the CSM Secretariat and will be accepted until May 1, 2017.
+Nominations will be evaluated by the Education and Careers Committee based on the student essay, academic performance, and the nominating letter.

 A photograph of the recipient receiving the award certificate must be submitted for use on the CSM website within one month of presenting the award.